m-reiniger/ClickerApp-angular/README.md

 ## Use Cases

-ClickerApp is perfect for various scenarios, such as:
+clickr is perfect for various scenarios, such as:

 - **Sports & Fitness**
   - Counting laps while running